{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 • Managed Colocation Services

-Colocation in North Carolina is also changing with the state offering tax breaks to the small data center user.
-The state has already been generous to massive data centers and now they are also taking care of minor players in the industry.
+Colocation in North Carolina is also changing, with the state offering tax breaks to small data center users.
+The state has already been generous to massive data centers, and now they also care for minor players in the industry.

-Recently, State Governor Pat McCrory signed a bill that extends tax breaks to companies occupying multi-tenant colocation centers.
+Recently, the governor signed a bill that extends tax breaks to companies occupying multi-tenant colocation centers.

 Are you currently using a data center in Charlotte for your colocation needs?
 What were your connectivity options?
 Please comment in the section provided below.